Skip to content

 Fun with Chris P. Bacon

-Posted in first grade, nonfiction lesson, and picture book lesson
+Posted in nonfiction lesson, and picture book lesson

 Last week in the Jackson Library, first grade had fun reading a nonfiction book about the cutest pig ever, Chris P. Bacon!
 The true story of Chris P. Bacon explains how this pig born without back legs was rescued by a kind veterinarian.
 We read the book Dr. Len wrote himself and learned how he designed a wheelchair for the pig using K’Nex toys.
 Chris P. Bacon inspired us by showing us that it is good to be ‘unique’!